-Waste Not Want Not’s success in rescuing more food each year resulted in both a benefit and a challenge.
-As the economy worsened, Waste Not was able to provide more food to existing recipient organizations (many of which experienced a 50-70% increase in demand that year) and move many groups from the waitlist to our weekly schedule in 2008.
-However, Waste Not reached the maximum capacity of our building.
-Volunteers regularly had to work outside the building which is not ideal for the volunteers or the food, especially in the summer heat, winter cold, or stormy weather.
-The Board searched for and located a new facility large enough for our needs and anticipated short-term growth on a property large enough to allow the construction of additional buildings for future long-term growth.
-Waste Not entered into a 5-year interest-only mortgage and purchased the property in 2008.
-Our volunteers remodeled the building and relocated the business without missing a day of distributing food.
-Had we not moved when we did, we would have had to refuse food offered to us later in that year.
+Waste Not Want Not’s success in rescuing more food over the next few years resulted in both a benefit and a challenge.
+Waste Not’s growth enabled us to provide more food to existing recipient organizations, many of which experienced a 50-70% increase in demand during the Great Recession, and we were also able to add many new groups to our weekly schedule during this time.
+However, our growth resulted in the need for a larger building, so, in 2008, the Board searched for and located a new facility large enough for our immediate needs and anticipated short-term growth (on a property large enough to accommodate additional buildings for future long-term growth).
+Once Waste Not purchased the property, our volunteers remodeled the building and relocated the business without missing a day of distributing food.

 In 2009, our first full year in our Carnes Street building, Waste Not Want Not rescued 750,000 pounds of food, a 21% increase over 2008 thanks to several vendors that began donating large quantities of food at a time.
 These larger donations were initially rescued in pickup trucks with trailers, but we decided for safety and efficiency sake to lease a truck in 2010.
 That year, our 20th anniversary, was the first time our volunteers rescued more than one million pounds in a single year.